feathersjs-ecosystem/feathers-vuex/docs/composition-api.md

 1. Get a reference to the model class.
 With the Vue Composition API, there's no `this` object.
 It has been replaced by the context object.
 So, only when using the composition API, the `$FeathersVuex` object is found at `context.root.$FeathersVuex`
 2. Create a computed property for the params.
 Return an object with a `query` object.

-### Detour: Reading  a TypeScript interface

-The next few sections show various TypeScript interfaces, which are basically shorthand descriptions of the types of data that make up a variable.
-If this is your first time, here's a quick primer as an alternative to reading the [TypeScript interface docs](https://www.typescriptlang.org/docs/handbook/interfaces.html):

-- In the below exampe, `UseFindOptions` is the name of the interface, similar to naming any other variable.
-When using TypeScript, you can import and pass them around like variables.
-- Each line of the interface describes a property.
-- The part before the `:` is the name of the property.
-- The part after the `:` describes what type of variable it can be.
-- You can look at any `|` after the `:` as a conditional "or"
-- Any property followed by a `?` is optional.
-- Any property not followed by a `?` is required.

 ### Options

-Since we learned in the previous section how to read a TypeScript interface, let's look at the TypeScript definition for the `UseFindOptions`.
+Since we learned earlier [how to read a TypeScript interface](#detour-reading-a-typescript-interface), let's look at the TypeScript definition for the `UseFindOptions` interface.

 ```ts
 interface UseFindOptions {